vaishnavi0704/vaishnavi/index.md

 ---

-Our project implements a 3-tier architecture using Docker containers.
+My project implements a 3-tier architecture using Docker containers.
 The architecture consists of:

 - Sample-App container: Hosts the application logic.
 - mongo-express container: Provides a user-friendly interface for MongoDB.